Heavy-HTTP/.github/profile/Readme.md

 #### Looking under the hood
 At the initialization of the request Heavy HTTP Client performs the following operations
 1. Identify the type of the payload and estimate the size of the payload.
-2. If the size of the payload is beyond the configured threshold shift to the Heavy Http Transporter to continue the communication.
+2. If the size of the payload is beyond the configured threshold shift to the Heavy HTTP Transporter to continue the communication.
 If not proceed with the existing communication pattern.
 3. Provide the seamless experience of HTTP client to the HTTP Client wrapper library.

 When receiving the response Heavy HTTP Client performs the following operations